-The year-end position of the U.S. dollar relative to international currencies resulted in a translation gain of \$10.1 million being credited to the cumulative translation adjustments shareholders' equity account in 2006, compared to a loss of \$11.1 million in 2005 and a gain of \$8.9 million in 2004.
-Translation gains in 2006 were primarily related to the strengthening of the euro.
+The year-end position of the U.S. dollar relative to international currencies resulted in a translation gain of \$16.5 million being credited to the cumulative translation adjustments shareholders' equity account in 2007, compared to a gain of \$10.1 million in 2006 and a loss of \$11.1 million in 2005.
+Translation gains in 2007 and 2006 were primarily related to the strengthening of the euro.
 Translation losses in 2005 were primarily due to a weakening of the euro.
-Translation gains in 2004 were primarily due to the strengthening of the euro, Australian dollar, and South African rand.